 Adam J Greteman

 As a queer scholar, I am sensitive to the importance of including diverse voices and experiences in the classroom.
 I create a curriculum that allows my students to engage written texts through experiences grounded in our diverse communities.
 My goal in teaching is to develop our critical thinking and writing skills, along with our ability to debate issues in a constructive and agonistic manner.
 This is so we can speak to and about the lived realities of one another while developing our understanding of the course content.
+Throughout my teaching, I seek to provide students with encounters outside the classroom that take advantage of the rich cultural resources in Chicago.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.